homely-app/Calendar-Service/README.md

-# Front-End-Capstone
+# Airbnb Booking Component - Front-End-Capstone

 > This is an mock-up airbnb booking component built during the Hack Reactor immersive's Front End Capstone project.

-This module is intended to work as a full-stack microservice integrated with my team's microservices to form a complete airbnb single item page.
+> This project is intended to work as a full-stack microservice integrated with my team's microservices to form a complete airbnb single item page.

 ## Related Projects